j0131n/package-cheatsheet/README.md

 # Plugins Cheatsheet
-> TL;DR - a ridiculous collection of plugins and their respective links
+> Long story short - a ridiculous collection of plugins and their respective links

 ## Angular